 This approach is promising for its relative simplicity.
 It is suitable to resilience-building needs because the rules that surround management of these areas are determined by the original reason for its designation.
 In other words, if an area was designated because it has been found to be a valuable habitat stronghold, management of it would be focused on upholding that trait.
 This would enable managers to deal with uncertainty and more easily allow adaptive management or restoration that is supported by observed shifts or current literature.
-The Forest Service outlines a similar case for these areas, noting that "[o]ne of the goals of the program is to preserve a wide spectrum of pristine areas.
+The Forest Service notes that "one of the goals of the program is to preserve a wide spectrum of pristine areas.
 We want to preserve and maintain genetic diversity.
 Within these areas we want to protect against serious environmental disruptions.
 The natural areas serve as a reference for the study of succession."